openmediatransport/.github/profile/README.md

 Open Media Transport exclusively sends audio and video via TCP.
 Each sender listens on a single port and each receiver may open up to two connections to that sender for separate audio and video streams.

-The sender port range is between 6600 to 6800 by default.
+The sender port range is between 6400 to 6600 by default.

 DNS-SD discovery is via the operating system built in service listening on UDP port 5353 (Bonjour on Mac, Avahi on Linux).